maniselvaraj/domain-driven-design-cheat-sheets/definitions.md

 ## 10. Aggregate

-An Aggregate is a cluster of associated domain objects (Entities and Value Objects) that are treated as a single unit for data changes.
+An Aggregate is a **cluster of associated domain objects (Entities and Value Objects) that are treated as a single unit for data changes**.
 It has a boundary that separates objects inside from those outside, with one Entity serving as the Aggregate Root.

 **Characteristics:**
 - Single unit for changes - all objects in the aggregate are treated as one unit regarding data changes